ibraheem4/ibraheem4.github.io/README.md

 # About Me
 Hi, I'm Ibraheem.
 This is my personal blog.

-I've had this website since 2007, when on a whim I decided it would be cool to buy my name on the web.
+I've had this website since 2007.

-I'm a *Software Engineer* with a keen eye for quality and high standards for efficient code.
+I'm a *Software Engineer*.

 I am passionate about crafting beautiful and intuitive UI / UX to ensure the best possible user interactions.